btcbench-com/btcbench-api-examples/README.md

 ## License

-This repository is intended for public BTCBench API and widget examples.
-Add a license file before reusing code in production or accepting broader community contributions.
+This repository is released under the MIT License.

+You may use, copy, modify, and adapt the example code in this repository, subject to the terms of the MIT License.
+See the LICENSE file for details.